tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Product Dimensions/README.md

       * Page Specific

-        * Use this option if you want to have this effect on only one page.
+        * Use this option if you want to have this effect on only one Store page.

         * Add code from file **[store page detail product dimensions options.html][6]** to Page Settings > Advanced >